It’s not a goblin, ghost or ghoul. It’s not even a shark or a bear.

 “It’s one of our greatest treatment successes,” May said.
 “It’s available, it’s safe and it’s lifesaving for anyone who knows they have this problem.
 In fact, immunotherapy against insect venom is up to 95 percent effective in many cases.”

 One more insect that we should be aware of is the Africanized honeybee—also known as the “killer bee.”
 Unlike our innocent European honeybees, which sting if their nests are disturbed in a short range, these very aggressive bees are likely to swarm and attack anyone who comes within 100 feet of their hive.
 And they can give chase for up to a half-mile.

 Africanized honeybees contain the exact same kind of venom as their European counterparts, but when they swarm, the sheer volume of stings can deliver a toxic dose that kills—as in the case of a farmer in Albany, Georgia, in 2010.

 “If you happen to encounter a swarm of attacking bees, cover your face and ears, run away in a straight line, through trees and foliage if possible,” May said.
-“Don’t get cornered, and get inside an enclosed shelter such as a car or building as soon as possible.”
+“Don’t get cornered, and get inside of an enclosed shelter such as a car or building as soon as possible.”